Are you in the drone market?

 These drones can be controlled via an app on your smartphone or tablet.
 They usually have HD cameras to take HD pictures and videos from the air or they can connect with your phone to control it themselves.
 Flight times are very short ranging from 5-10 minutes at best.
 Some will include extra propellers allowing you to change them in case one crashes or gets lost.
 The price range for these drones is around $50-$100, but you can also buy them used even cheaper.

 2. Personal/Consumer Grade UAVs

 These are larger in size and include a controller which you use to maneuver the drone manually with 2 joysticks that transmit signals to the drone’s transmitter allowing you to take control of it without using your smartphone.

 They usually have upgraded HD cameras for taking better quality pictures and videos that rival what professionals can do at times during flight when taking into account camera angles, lighting conditions, etc.

 Flight time ranges from 10-20 minutes depending on how long it takes you to get familiar enough with handling such a large-sized UAV (you don’t want to crash and ruin the drone so you take it slow at first until you feel comfortable).
-The price range for these drones is around $500-$1000+ depending on the kind of features they have if it has a camera or not, and its size.
-There are 3 different sizes: small (1-3 pounds), medium (4-7 pounds), and large (8+ pounds) with their prices increase as they get bigger.
+The price range for these drones is around $500-$1000+ depending on the kind of features they have if it has a camera or not, and their size.
+There are 3 different sizes: small (1-3 pounds), medium (4-7 pounds), and large (8+ pounds) with their prices increasing as they get bigger.